 Whilst Pattaya hasn’t been the Koh Samui love story I was after, it has opened up my eyes.

 Unfortunately it showed me first-hand how badly people from my own country and alike can take advantage of others around the world.
-Its no new news, but discomfiting when you see it in real life.
+It’s no new news, but discomfiting when you see it firsthand, day in, day out.

 Although with every big travel experience comes a learning curve.
 I’ve learnt so many things about the Thai people and their culture too.
 But perhaps more importantly, I’ve learnt to be very careful before choosing where to relocate abroad.